kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

   - short-term roadmap at the GitHub boards (including the [Confidential containers github board](https://github.com/orgs/confidential-containers/projects/6) and [Trustee github board](https://github.com/orgs/confidential-containers/projects/10)), and
   - its mid/long-term roadmap at the project's website based on use-case driven development.
 Ref: <https://confidentialcontainers.org/docs/use-cases/>

   **TODO for maintainers**: the short-term roadmap Confidential containers github board link is unavailable with outdated "view", needs to be fixed.
+Ref: <https://github.com/confidential-containers/confidential-containers/blob/15cbeeff8282e6cea15f66900f66b5936ab0971e/roadmap.md#L10>

 - [x] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation. _This requirement may also be satisfied by completing a General Technical Review._**
   - A general Technical Review was completed/updated on 25-02-2026, and can be discovered at <https://github.com/cncf/toc/pull/2051>.